ductuyen861vn/wdioAppium-boilerplate/README.md

 > Use the [appium-installer](https://github.com/AppiumTestDistribution/appium-installer) package to setup Appium on your local machine.
 This will also help you configure Android Emulators/ iOS Simulators.

 > [!NOTE]
-> You don't need Appium installed on you local machine When running test in a cloud
+> You don't need Appium installed on you local machine When running test in a cloud (BrowserStack or Kobiton)

 3. Create a `./apps` directory at the root of this project.
 Download the app files (`.zip` / `.apk`) with version >= `1.0.0`, which can be found [here](https://github.com/webdriverio/native-demo-app/releases), into the `./apps` folder.